-Division of Environmental Remediation

-Remedial Programs Scoping Sheet for Major Issues of Public Concern

-Site Name: 965 Mamaroneck Avenue

-Site Number: C360189

-Site Address and County: 965 Mamaroneck Avenue, Village of Mamaroneck, Westchester County, NY

-Remedial Party(ies): 1946 Holding Corp.

-Note: For Parts 1. - 3. the individuals, groups, organizations, businesses and units of government identified should be added to the site contact list as appropriate.
+Division of Environmental Remediation Remedial Programs Scoping Sheet for Major Issues of Public Concern Site Name: River North Site Number: C243045 Site Address and County: 178, 194 Richmond Terrace & 8 Stuyvesant Place, Staten Island, Richmond County, NY 10301 Remedial Party(ies): Richmond SI Owner LLC Note: For Parts 1. - 3. the individuals, groups, organizations, businesses, and units of government identified should be added to the site contact list as appropriate.
 Part 1.
 List major issues of public concern and information the community wants.
 Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and information needs.
 Use this information as an aid to prepare or update the Major Issues of Public Concern section of the site Citizen Participation Plan.

-Groundwater contamination includes volatile organic compounds (VOCs) which could pose soil vapor intrusion issues in on-Site and adjacent buildings.
+Contamination at the Site includes volatile organic compounds (VOCs) which could pose soil vapor intrusion issues in on-Site and adjacent buildings.
 The Site is located within a Potential Environmental Justice Area.
 Environmental justice is defined as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Based on neighborhood 2010 census data, there is a sizable Hispanic-American community near the Site.
 Therefore, all future fact sheets will be translated into Spanish.
 There may also be impacts with regards to noise, odor, and truck traffic.
+How were these issues and/or information needs identified?
+A Phase II ESA conducted in 2014, a due diligence investigation conducted in 2020, and a Phase II ESA conducted in 2021.
+Part 2.
+List important information needed from the community, if applicable.
+Identify individuals, groups, organizations, businesses and/or units of government related to the information needed.
+N/A How were these information needs identified?
+N/A Part 3.
+List major issues and information that need to be communicated to the community.
+Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and/or information.
+Possibly commercial and residential tenants of the surrounding properties.